tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 These basic principles in the development of the Tests are elaborated in [3.11 Principles of Test Design (non-normative)](#311-principles-of-test-design-non-normative).

+Note that "CORE" is also used as a GitHub tag for the tests.

 The scope of CORE was also developed from the user needs analysis of BDQ Task Group 3, (Data Quality Use Cases: Rees & Nicholls 2020).
 The CORE Tests largely cover data quality with regards to what organisms have occurred (`dwc:Occurrences`) where and when, and test a subset of [Darwin Core Terms](http://rs.tdwg.org/dwc/doc/list/) (Darwin Core Maintenance Group 2021) that we considered to be critical metadata about `dwc:Occurrence` records.

 Additional Tests were framed, but considered out of scope for CORE data quality needs and were tagged as "Supplementary" in GitHub.
 These Tests may have a role in specific `Use Cases`.
 Implementers are free to implement a subset of the CORE Tests or Supplementary or new Tests when there is a particular data quality need within their domain - e.g., testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
 Be aware, however, that the Supplementary Tests have not gone through rigorous implementation testing.
 Note, also, that an implementation of BDQ will be compliant with the standard only if all Tests for at least one `Use Case` are implemented.